 These conditions often show up in blood tests (like low B12 or low protein levels).

-Partial Obstructions or GI Masses
+9. Partial obstruction or GI masses

 Sometimes a partial blockage in the intestines (say, from swallowing a foreign object, or a polyp/tumor in the gut) can cause intermittent diarrhea.
 The blockage may allow some feces to pass but irritates the gut or causes partial maldigestion.